Don't Just Save Tax, Create Wealth Too

-This is a story which I heard some time back.
-One day two friends, an American and a Japanese were feeling adventurous and they decided to go for camping in the forest, which was known for its ferocious tigers.
+This is a story that I heard some time back.
+One day two friends, an American and a Japanese were feeling adventurous and they decided to go camping in the forest, which was known for its ferocious tigers.
 After a whole day of trekking, they finally found a spot in a clearing to camp for the night.
 They set up their tent there and after a good supper went to sleep.
-Just as they were drifting into deep sleep, both of them heard a tiger roaring nearby their campsite.
+Just as they were drifting into a deep sleep, both of them heard a tiger roaring nearby their campsite.
 They could sense that the tiger was approaching their tent.

 Realising that they are in danger, both of them jumped out of their beds.
 The American started to run.
 And as he was about to start he decided to look back, and to his surprise, he sees the Japanese wearing his shoes.
 This made the American laugh and in a sarcastic tone he says, " Just because you have your shoes on, you are not going to run faster than the tiger".

-To this the Japanese replied, “I don’t need to run faster than the tiger to save my life.
-As long as I can run faster than you, I am safe”.
+To this, the Japanese replied, "I don't need to run faster than the tiger to save my life.
+As long as I can run faster than you, I am safe".

 Though tax avoidance is a crime, there is no harm in being tax efficient.
 It is just being smart.
-Section 80C to 80U falling under chapter VI A of the Income Tax Act, provides for permissible deductions from the gross total income of an assessee.
+Section 80C to 80U falling under chapter VI-A of the Income Tax Act provides for permissible deductions from the gross total income of an assessee.